ErikGro/HistDiST/README.md

 All trained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1onzQ05SVYCxsGMYhMis25Bsm3nwFbiyi?usp=sharing).

 ### Datasets
-[MIST](https://github.com/lifangda01/AdaptiveSupervisedPatchNCE) and [BCI](https://github.com/bupt-ai-cz/BCI) datasets are used to finetune our models from H&E to ER/HER2/Ki67/PR transfer.
+[MIST](https://github.com/lifangda01/AdaptiveSupervisedPatchNCE) and [BCI](https://github.com/bupt-ai-cz/BCI) datasets are used to finetune Stable Diffusion 1.5 for H&E to ER/HER2/Ki67/PR transfer.
 Images are cropped randomly from size 1024x1024 to 512x512.

 ### Requirements
 ```shell